The Executive Committee of the Young Communist League has released a statement to mark Holocaust Memorial Day 2021.

 It should be remembered that it was banks and massive multinational corporations, including British ones, that guided the Nazi Party to power in Germany.
 The fate of Germany’s minorities and democratic forces were of no consequence in their drive to retain power.
 Millions who were not tortured, gassed, beheaded or shot, were worked to death as slave labour for giant corporations like Siemens.

 The heroic and decisive role of the Soviet Union in ending the Holocaust and World War II, should serve as a clear lesson to those, especially the European Union, who have the audacity to equate Nazi-fascism and Soviet Socialism.
-We must oppose gross historical revisionism which is an insult to the memory of millions of Soviet wear dead.
+We must oppose gross historical revisionism which is an insult to the memory of millions of Soviet wear dead and all those who ended the Holocaust.

 Today we remember the countless ordinary people, victims of the Nazi death machine.